 The success of our business continues to depend to a significant degree upon the continued contributions of our senior officers and key employees, both individually and as a group.
 Our future performance will be substantially dependent in particular on our ability to retain and motivate Aylwin Lewis, our Chief Executive Officer, Charlie Talbot, our Senior Vice President and Chief Financial Officer, John Morlock, our Senior Vice President of Operations, and other members of our senior leadership team.
-We currently have employees could have a material adverse effect on our business and plans for future development.
+We currently have employment agreements in place with all of the members of our senior leadership team.
+The loss of the services of any of these executive officers or other key employees could have a material adverse effect on our business and plans for future development.
 In addition, we may have difficulty finding appropriate replacements and our business could suffer.
 We also do not maintain any key man life insurance policies for any of our employees.